Total Stock Market vs S&P 500

 Should You Buy a Total Stock Market Index Fund or an S&P 500 Index Fund?

-Although the Total Stock Market Index and the S&P 500 Index are both are very similar in their total makeup and respective performance histories, there are subtle differences between the two indices.
-For example, both primarily consist of large-cap U.S. stocks but the total stock market includes small- and mid-cap stocks, whereas the S&P 500 Index only consists of large-cap stocks.
+Although the Total Stock Market Index and the S&P 500 Index are very similar in their total makeup and respective performance histories, there are subtle differences between the two indices.
+For example, both primarily consist of large-cap U.S. stocks but the total stock market includes small- and mid-cap stocks.
+The S&P 500 Index only consists of large-cap stocks.

 Since the two indexes are not exactly interchangeable, it is wise to compare and contrast the similarities and differences before investing.

-The Total Stock Market is Not 'Total' Diversification
+The Total Stock Market Index is Not 'Total' Diversification

 Where investors can get confused and/or make mistakes, is that many total stock market index funds use the Wilshire 5000 Index or the Russell 3000 Index as the benchmark or, as Morningstar labels it, the "best-fit index."
 However both of the "total stock market" indices are either mostly or completely comprised of large capitalization stocks, which makes them have a high correlation (R-squared) to the S&P 500 Index.